timheilman/latin/README.md

 ## Features

-* all chapter vocabulary (glosses excluded), including macrons and accents, exactly as presented in Wheelock 7th edition, in both reading- and writing- focused clozes, though typos are mine.
+* all chapter vocabulary (glosses excluded), including macrons, accents, POS where unclear, and English derivatives, exactly as presented in Wheelock 7th edition, in both reading- and writing- focused clozes, though typos are mine.

 * Introduction (chapter 0) English flashcards on timeline of antiquity, pronunciation, and Latin authors.